erighetto/local-dev-https-demo/traefik-https/README.md

 ## Traefik
 Static configurations are in [traefik/traefik.toml](traefik/traefik.toml).
-Dynamic configurations are in [traefik/dyn.toml](traefik/dyn.toml), here you can set what certificates Traefik have to load.
+Dynamic configurations are in [traefik/dyn.toml](traefik/dyn.toml), here you can set which certificates Traefik have to load.